openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_target_tracking/README.md

 `enable` to `True`, for the second one for `embeddings` specify parameter `path` that is a directory where data related to embeddings will be saved (if it is an empty string the option is disabled).
 In `embeddings` is a parameter `use_images`.
-If it is `True` for every embedding will be drawn an image with a person instead a point.
+If it is `True` for every embedding will be drawn an image with an object instead a point.